xLPMG/algorithm-engineering/answers/lecture_1/report.md

 # Report on Exam Assignments - Lecture 1

-Some remarks:
-- Whenever I use an LLM or Code Agent, I will specify so
-- To keep the repository size small, I will not include binary executables.
-However, (whenever it seems necessary,) I will include the commands which I used to compile
+Before starting with the tasks, I would like to mention that I will not include binary executables in this repository (to keep the size small and git cant track binaries well anyway).
+However, (whenever it seems necessary,) I will include the commands which I used to compile and the terminal output.

 ## Task 1